-Alternate Maritime Power or AMP is an anti-pollution measure which helps in reducing air pollution generated from diesel generators by using shore electric power as a substitute.
+Alternate Maritime Power or AMP is an anti-pollution measure that helps reduce air pollution generated from diesel generators by using shore electric power as a substitute.

 AMP is used when the ship is halting at a port so that the engines of the ship (working on diesel) do not need to be used unnecessarily.
-This, in turn, helps in reducing the emissions from the ships by a great margin.
+This, in turn, helps reduce the emissions from the ships by a great margin.
 This process is also called cold ironing.

 The process of cold ironing can be explained with the help of a few simple steps:

-This is done so with the help of supply cables that are plugged into an electricity supply board in the port on one end and to the ship’s power supply board on the other
+- This is done with the help of supply cables plugged into an electricity supply board in the port on one end and into the ship’s power supply board on the other.

-The process leads not just preservation of the marine ecosystem but also contributes to lesser usage of diesel and other oily power supply materials
+- The process leads not just to preserving the marine ecosystem but also to lesser usage of diesel and other oily power supply materials.

-AMP provides power for lights, refrigerators, air-conditioners and other equipment on a ship
+- Alternative Marine Power System provides power for lights, refrigerators, air-conditioners and other equipment on the ship.

 At present, there are four different variations in the AMP that is provided from the port to a ship or a tanker.
 The same can be listed as follows: